MartinThoma/MartinThoma.github.io/content/2017-07-27-nlp-reuters.md

 The training set has a **vocabulary size of 35247**.
 Even if you restrict it to words which appear at least 5 times and at most 12672 times in the training set, there are still 12017 words.
-Those 12017 words were used as features in the following.

 ## Classes and Labels

 ```
-                              documents
+                             nr of documents   mean number of
-        class name            train   test    mean number of words in train set
+        class name            train   test    words in train set
      1: earn                : 2877    1087    104.4
      2: acq                 : 1650     719    150.1
      3: money-fx            :  538     179    219.0